glcraft/aio/README.md

 - `-e|--engine`: Name of the AI engine to use.
 You can optionally append a custom prompt name from the [configuration file](#configuration) (e.g., `openai:command`).

+- `-f|--formatter`: Formatter to use.
+Possible values:
+  - `markdown`: Parse the text response as markdown and format it in the console.
+  - `raw`: Doesn't parse the response text.
+Just displays the raw text response.

+  By default the formatter is set to `markdown` if in terminal/tty, otherwise `raw`.

 - `input`: User text prompt that will be used for interaction with the AI engine.

 - `-h|--help`: Display the help message.